taishi-i/awesome-ChatGPT-repositories/README.md

  * [PIXIU](https://github.com/the-finai/pixiu) - This repository introduces PIXIU, an open-source resource featuring the first financial large language models (LLMs), instruction tuning data, and evaluation benchmarks to holistically assess financial LLMs.
 Our goal is to continually push forward the open-source development of financial artificial intelligence (AI).
  * [generative_ai_with_langchain](https://github.com/benman1/generative_ai_with_langchain) - Build large language model (LLM) apps with Python, ChatGPT and other models.
 This is the companion repository for the book on generative AI with LangChain.
  * [llm-books](https://github.com/morsoli/llm-books) - 利用LLM构建应用实践笔记
+ * [langflow](https://github.com/langflow-ai/langflow) - ⛓️ Langflow is a dynamic graph where each node is an executable unit.
+Its modular and interactive design fosters rapid experimentation and prototyping, pushing hard on the limits of creativity.

 ## Unity